neontribe/ARCVService/README.md

 8. `php artisan passport:install` to create keys and client
 9. `chmod 600 ./storage/*.key` to set permissions correctly
 10. Add the "password grant client" id and secret to your `.env`
+11. Install npm packages for webpack (JS and Sass) builds: `npm install`
+12. Run `npm watch` in the background during development to automatically compile assets when modifying code or changing commit

 We suggest that you use the TLD `.test` as others, like `.app` may now be in the public domain and you will experience difficulty with respect to browser behavior over HTTP/HTTPS.